gongahkia/be-sure-ance/README.md

 | [Tokio Marine Insurance (Singapore) Pte Ltd](https://www.tokiomarine.com/sg/en.html) | ✅ | 13/03/2025 |
 | [United Overseas Insurance Pte Ltd](https://www.uoi.com.sg/index.page) | ✅ | 08/03/2025 |
 | [Direct Asia Insurance (Singapore) Pte Ltd](https://www.directasia.com/) | ❌ ||

+## Issues

+Report any issues to [gabrielzmong@gmail.com](mailto:gabrielzmong@gmail.com).

+## Legal disclaimer

+### For Informational Purposes Only

+The information provided on Be-sure-ance is for general informational purposes only.
+While we strive to ensure the accuracy and reliability of the insurance plans displayed, Be-sure-ance makes no guarantees, representations, or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability of the information.
+Users should independently verify any information before making decisions based on it.

+### No Professional Advice

+Be-sure-ance does not provide professional, legal, financial, or insurance advice.
+The content displayed should not be considered as a substitute for professional advice from licensed insurance agents or advisors.
+Users are encouraged to consult directly with the relevant insurance companies or professionals to confirm details and suitability of any insurance plans.

+### No Endorsement

+The inclusion of any insurance plans or companies on Be-sure-ance does not constitute an endorsement or recommendation of their services.
+Be-sure-ance is not affiliated with any of the listed insurance providers unless explicitly stated otherwise.

+### Third-Party Content

+Be-sure-ance may display information sourced from third-party providers or link to external websites.
+We do not control, monitor, or guarantee the accuracy or reliability of such third-party content.
+Accessing third-party links is at your own risk, and Be-sure-ance is not responsible for any content, claims, or damages resulting from their use.

+### Use at Your Own Risk

+Users access and use Be-sure-ance at their own risk.
+Be-sure-ance disclaims all liability for any loss or damage, direct or indirect, arising from reliance on the information provided on this platform.
+This includes but is not limited to financial loss, data inaccuracies, or decisions made based on the content displayed.

+### Limitation of Liability

+To the fullest extent permitted by law -

+* Be-sure-ance shall not be liable for any direct, indirect, incidental, consequential, or punitive damages arising out of your use of this web app.
+* Be-sure-ance disclaims all liability for errors or omissions in the content provided.
+* Our total liability under any circumstances shall not exceed the amount paid by you *(if any)* for using Be-sure-ance.

+### Changes to Content

+Be-sure-ance reserves the right to modify, update, or remove any content on this platform at any time without prior notice.
+Insurance plans and details may change without notice; users should contact the respective insurance companies for up-to-date information.

+### Jurisdiction

+This disclaimer and your use of Be-sure-ance shall be governed by and construed in accordance with the laws of Singapore.
+Any disputes arising out of or in connection with this disclaimer shall be subject to the exclusive jurisdiction of the courts in Singapore.